huhamhire/air-co2-exporter/README.md

 ### Kubernetes

-In addition to run with docker, `air-co2-exporter` image is supported to be managed in a kubernetens cluster.
+In addition to run with docker, `air-co2-exporter` image is supported to be managed in a kubernetes cluster.

 Node(s) attached with `AirCO2NTROL` device can be managed by a specific label.
 And exporter pod could be deployed to these nodes later.